tmux-plugins/tmux-copycat/README.md

 Copying highlighted matches can be enhanced with
 [tmux yank](https://github.com/tmux-plugins/tmux-yank).

-### Limitations

-- This plugin tries hard to consistently enable "marketed" features.
-It uses some hacks to go beyond the APIs Tmux provides.
-Because of this, it might have some "rough edges" and there's nothing that can be done.

-  Examples: non-perfect file and url matching and selection.
-That said, usage should be fine in +90% cases.

-- feel free to report search cases you think should work, but are not (provide examples pls!).
-I'm open to the idea of adding more saved searches.

-- Tmux `vi` copy mode works faster than `emacs`.
-If you don't have a preference yet and to speed up `tmux_copycat`, I recommend putting this in `.tmux.conf` to set Tmux copy mode to `vi`:

-      set -g mode-keys vi

-- remapping `Escape` key in copy mode will break the plugin.
-If you have this in your `.tmux.conf`, please consider removing it:

-      bind -t vi-copy Escape cancel

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: